-HABITAT: Coastal regions, seas, oceans, rivers, the Sinking Land
+HABITAT: Coastal regions, seas, oceans, rivers, the Sinking Land the statute linear secand a solution outline any

 COMMENTS: The echinomorph's tough, exoskeletal skin is valued by the sea nomads of Oceanus, who utilize this material in the making of armor, among other things.
-The price of an echinomorph hide (in good condition) typically ranges from 400-600 gold lumens, or the equivalent in batter goods.
+The price of an echinomorph hide (in good condition) typically ranges from 400-600 gold lumens, or the equivalent in barter goods.